40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $300

-YMCA of the Rockies has two locations, one in Estes Park and one in Granby, Colorado.
+Why couples love it: YMCA of the Rockies has two locations, one in Estes Park and one in Granby, Colorado.
 Not only is this a fun and scenic wedding location, but they also offer lodging and an abundance of outdoor activities like zip-lining, horseback riding, fishing, ice skating, cross-country skiing—and the list goes on.
-It’s great for both an elopement or micro wedding in the mountains, and all the activities make for great photo opportunities as well.
+It’s great for any size of wedding in the mountains, and all the activities make for great photo opportunities as well.

 Accessibility: Open year-round.